kai-vu/site/theses/index.md

 - **Materialisation/Reasoning**: We have previously investigated the impact on the materialisation (making implicit knowledge explicit) and want to further the analysis by diving into more depth.
 This means that we want to investigate the types of changes in more detail but also the effect of the changes more localized in the materialisation, rather then looking at the materialisation as a whole.
 More details are given <a href="RP_mat">here</a>.

-#### Knowledge Engineering
+#### Hybrid Intelligence
 *Supervisor: Ilaria Tiddi (i.tiddi@vu.nl)*

 - **Knowledge Engineering for Hybrid Intelligence** (Bsc, MSc): Inspired by Software Design and Engineering, Knowledge Engineering deals with the formal design, maintainance and usage of knowledge-based systems.
 In this project, we will look at modelling Hybrid Intelligent systems using knowledge engineering techniques.
+- <text id="hi_nh_ma">**Embodied Instructable Agents** (MSc): The goal of this project is to integrate a Reinforment Learning model trsined for trajectory/segmentation learning on an embodied  Hybrid Intelligent agent (a ROS-operting robot).
+Knowledge of one between ROS, Reinforcement Learning and simulation environments is required</text>.

 #### Argument and Rule Mining